-How to Remote Control your Windows PC with Email or SMS - Digital Inspiration
+How to Remote Control your Windows PC with Email or SMS

 By IM: Add the Twitter bot - twitter@twitter.com - to your list of Google Talk buddies and you can then send commands via instant message.

-By Web:If you are on vacation but have access to an internet connected laptop, just log into the Twitter website and issue commands (e.g., shutdown or logoff) just as another tweet.
+By Webyou are on vacation but have access to an internet connected laptop, just log into the Twitter website and issue commands (e.g., shutdown or logoff) just as another tweet.

 Download Files, Capture Remote Screenshots & more.